Nanolinb/PonyGate/README.md

 # PonyGate
 A smart and low cost SideRouter on your NAS.
-Use NAS to save the world.
+Using NAS to save the world.